aspose-barcode/Aspose.BarCode-Documentation/phpjava/developer-guide/symbology-generation-specifics/databar-barcodes/_index.md

 ### **Stacked Barcode Types**
 *DataBar Stacked Omnidirectional*, *DataBar Stacked*, and *DataBar Expanded Stacked* can be classified as stacked barcode types.
-For such barcode types, the heigh of barcodes can be customized by calling the *setAspectRatio* method of class [*DataBarParameters*](). *AspectRatio* is specified as a relative coefficient to the value of *XDimension*.
+For such barcode types, the heigh of barcodes can be customized by calling the *setAspectRatio* function of class [*DataBarParameters*](https://reference.aspose.com/barcode/php/classDataBarParameters). *AspectRatio* is specified as a relative coefficient to the value of *XDimension*.

-Following *DataBar Stacked Omnidirectional* barcodes have been generated setting different values of the aspect ratio.
+Following *DataBar Stacked Omnidirectional* images have been generated setting different values of the aspect ratio.

 |Aspect Ratio|Is Set to 15|Is Set to 30|
 | :-: | :-: | :-: |